 An inviting New Mexican cantina is an apt description for El Bruno’s which straddles the line between casual and formal dining with a motif that includes bright earth-tone colored walls, earthenware sconces, tin light fixtures and other Southwestern accouterments.
 Immediately to the left as you walk in is the bar-dining room and beyond that is an elongated north-facing room bathed in sunlight.
 The equipales furnishing (tables and chairs) in both these rooms are crafted from fibrous materials removed from maguey cactus and fixed with leather bands.
 The restaurant includes several other dining rooms including one in which intimate booths are partially shielded by purplish drapes.
 The art of Miguel Martinez festoons several walls.

 The menu is extensive.
 All the favorites from the original El Bruno’s are available.
 A separate menu depicts lunch specials, all of which are named for Albuquerque area locales: Placitas, Bernalillo, Los Lunas, Corrales, Ranchitos, Rio Rancho and the Cuba plate (one cheese and one beef enchilada, red and green chili (sic), beans, rice and melted cheese).
-Appetizers range in price from eight to fourteen dollars and include such surprises as camarones Mexicanos marinated in El Bruno’s pinon sauce and traditional shrimp ceviche.
+Appetizers have climbed in price (thanks to all the building back better) and include such surprises as camarones Mexicanos marinated in El Bruno’s pinon sauce and traditional shrimp ceviche.
 There are seven creative salads on the ensaladas section of the menu.

 Enchiladas and tacos occupy an entire page on the menu.
 Shrimp and crab enchiladas (topped with chile con queso and fresh green chile) are just one of the six different enchilada offerings, all of which can be made with blue corn tortillas.
 Platos de pollo (plates showcasing chicken), de la parillada y del mar (from the grill or the sea) and fajitas y carnitas share a page on the menu.
 The other two sections of the menu showcase Antojitos Mexicana and Platos de Combinacion on one page and burritos, chimichangas, los burgers and “para los niños” on another.
 The menu is replete with surprises, some items of which you won’t see at other New Mexican restaurants in Albuquerque.